dexuantang/HideAndPeek/index.markdown

 Your unrecognizable carcass slowly decomposing into a ball of fur and meat were flies land on you and eat.
 Before you crossed this highway, you lived free in the deep wood or the open sky where you once raced and glid.
 Perhaps you live in the city, in dumpsters and sewer pipes where you scavenged and dived.
-But now, hundreds of cars passing by you, watched you die.
+But now, hundreds of cars passing by you, watching you as you die.

 Little ball of fur and meat, Goodbye.
 ```